mia-platform/documentation/docs/development_suite/set-up-infrastructure/revisions-and-versions.md

 :::info
 If no default revision is specified, the Console will use `main` as the default revision.
-This revision will be an empty configuration if no other `main` branch was previously created on the Project.
+This revision will have an empty configuration if no other `main` branch was previously created on the Project.
 :::

 ## Best Practices